Chanakya: Source

-Identification with Kauṭilya or Vishnugupta

-The ancient Arthashastra has been traditionally attributed to Chanakya by a number of scholars.
-The Arthashastra identifies its author as Kauṭilya, a gotra or clan name, except for one verse that refers to him by the personal name of Vishnugupta.
-Kauṭilya is presumably the name of the author's gotra (clan).
-One of the earliest Sanskrit literatures to identify Chanakya with Vishnugupta explicitly was the Panchatantra.

-K. C. Ojha proposes that the traditional identification of Vishnugupta with Kauṭilya was caused by a confusion of the text's editor and its originator.
-He suggests that Vishnugupta was a redactor of the original work of Kauṭilya.
-Thomas Burrow suggests that Chanakya and Kauṭilya may have been two different people.

-Jain version
+Narrative

 According to the Jain account, Chanakya was born to two lay Jains (shravaka) named Chanin and Chaneshvari.
-His birthplace was the Chanaka village in Golla vishaya (region).
+His birthplace was the Chanaka village in Golla vishaya (district).
 The identity of "Golla" is not certain, but Hemachandra states that Chanakya was a Dramila, implying that he was a native of South India.

 Chanakya was born with a full set of teeth.
 According to the monks, this was a sign that he would become a king in the future.
 Chanin did not want his son to become haughty, so he broke Chanakya's teeth.
 The monks prophesied that the baby would go on to become a power behind the throne.
 Chanakya grew up to be a learned shravaka, and married a Brahmin woman.
 Her relatives mocked her for being married to a poor man.
-This motivated Chanakya to visit Pataliputra, and seek donations from the king Nanda, who was famous for his generosity towards Brahmins.
-While waiting for the king at the royal court, Chanakya sat on the king's throne.
-A dasi (servant girl) courteously offered Chanakya the next seat, but Chanakya kept his kamandal (water pot) on it, while remaining seated on the throne.
+This motivated Chanakya to visit Pataliputra, and seek donations from the Emperor Nanda, who was famous for his generosity towards Brahmins.
+While waiting for the emperor at the imperial court, Chanakya sat on the emperor's throne.
+A dasi (slave woman) courteously offered Chanakya the next seat, but Chanakya kept his kamandal (water pot) on it, while remaining seated on the throne.
 The servant offered him a choice of four more seats, but each time, he kept his various items on the seats, refusing to budge from the throne.
 Finally, the annoyed servant kicked him off the throne.
 Enraged, Chanakya vowed to uproot Nanda and his entire establishment, like "a great wind uproots a tree".

 Chanakya knew that he was prophesied to become a power behind the throne.
 So, he started searching for a person worthy of being a king.
 While wandering, he did a favour for the pregnant daughter of a village chief, on the condition that her child would belong to him.
 Chandragupta was born to this lady.
 When Chandragupta grew up, Chanakya came to his village and saw him playing "king" among a group of boys.
 To test him, Chanakya asked him for a donation.
 The boy told Chanakya to take the cows nearby, declaring that nobody would disobey his order.
 This display of power convinced Chanakya that Chandragupta was the one worthy of being a king.